 Matrox Design Assistant maintenance program

-Matrox Design Assistant provides registered users automatic enrollment in the maintenance program for one year.
-This maintenance program entitles registered users to technical support, free software upgrades and an emulation mode key from Matrox Imaging.
+Matrox Design Assistant users who register their software are automatically enrolled in the maintenance program for one year.
+This maintenance program entitles registered users to technical support and free software upgrades from Matrox Imaging.
 Just before the expiration of the maintenance program, registered users will have the opportunity to extend the program for another year.
 For more information, refer to the Matrox Imaging Software Maintenance Programs brochure.